nf-core/ampliseq/docs/output.md

   * taxonomic level: level-2 (phylum), level-3 (class), level-4 (order), level-5 (family), level-6 (genus), ASV

 # More help
-QIIME2 is currently **under heavy development** and often updated, this version of rrna-ampliseq uses QIIME2 2018.6.
+QIIME2 is currently **under heavy development** and often updated, this version of ampliseq uses QIIME2 2018.6.
 QIIME2 has excellent support in its [forum](https://docs.qiime2.org/2018.6/).

 # Citations
 All tools inside the pipeline have to be cited in a publication properly: